ocaml/ocaml.org/HACKING.md

 cd v3.ocaml.org-server
 ```

-For the smoothest setup experience make sure you have some version of `npm` and `node` installed.
-The best way to do this is probably to [use nvm](https://github.com/nvm-sh/nvm/blob/master/README.md#install--update-script).
-You might have to source your `~/.bashrc` after installation of `nvm` then you can run something like `nvm install 16`.
-We use `node` and `npm` to have tailwind css.

-After this ensure you have `opam` installed.
+Ensure you have `opam` installed.
 Opam will manage the OCaml compiler along with all of the OCaml packages needed to build and run the project.
 By this point we should all be using some Unix-like system (Linux, macOS, WSL2) so you should [run the opam install script](https://opam.ocaml.org/doc/Install.html#Binary-distribution).
 There are also manual instructions for people that don't want to run a script from the internet.
 We assume you are using `opam.2.1.0` or later which provides a cleaner, friendlier experience when installing system dependencies.

 With opam installed you can now initialise opam with `opam init`.
 Note in containers or WSL2 you will have to run `opam init --disable-sandboxing`.
 Opam might complain about some missing system dependencies like `unzip`, `cc` (a C compiler like `gcc`) etc. Make sure to install these before `opam init`.